-In November 2013, 2,400 likely voters were surveyed in 10 cities.
+In November 2013, 2,400 likely voters in 10 cities were surveyed about their local elections.
 Three cities had just held local elections using RCV (Minneapolis and St. Paul (MN) and Cambridge (MA)), and seven control cities had used plurality voting in their November elections.
-The surveys show that likely voters in cities that used RCV were more satisfied with the conduct of local campaigns than people in similar cities with plurality (first-past-the-post) elections and more likely to have some in-person contact with candidates for office.
+The surveys show that likely voters in cities that used RCV were more satisfied with the conduct of local campaigns than people in similar cities with plurality (first-past-the-post) elections, and were more likely to have in-person contact with candidates for office.
 People in cities with RCV were also less likely to view campaigns as negative, and less likely to respond that candidates were frequently criticizing each other.
 The results are consistent across a series of robustness checks.

 David C. Kimball (University of Missouri-St. Louis) and Joseph Anthony